phoenixyyz/flipper-zero-animations/README.md

 My personal collection of custom animations for the flipper zero.

-* Added new animations!
-(12-22-23)
+* (12-22-23) New animations uploaded.
+(HackerMan, Nyan, Smile, Vortex)

-* 🛠️ Some animations may require tuning in the meta file to look better
+* 🛠️ Some animations may require tuning in the meta file to work better.

-* 🚧 Work in progress - adding weekly
+* 🚧 Work in progress.